konflux-ci/release-service-catalog/tasks/extract-binaries-from-image/README.md

 | subdirectory | Subdirectory inside the workspace to be used for storing the binaries | Yes | "" |
 | dataPath | Path to the JSON string of the merged data to use in the data workspace   | No | |

+## Changes in 2.1.0
+- updated the base image used in this task

 ## Changes in 2.0.0
  - support multiple components in snapshot